Arraying/Candor/README.md

 ### Philosophy

+0. The runner and associated dashboard should run in containers.
 1. Each pipeline should run in complete isolation from the host.
 2. A pipeline may have multiple stages, which will be executed one after another.
 3. Pipeline stages all perform work in a single directory, which gets passed from one stage to the next.